Tate Britain

 • 1893 – Construction begins with the core building designed by architect Sidney R.J Smith.

-• 1917 – Given responsibility for collection of national art from the 1500s as well as international modern and contemporary art.
+• 1917 – Given responsibility for the collection of national art from the 1500s as well as international modern and contemporary art.

-• 1932 – Officially adopted its popularly known name Tate Gallery, changing from original National Gallery of British Art.
+• 1932 – Officially adopted its popularly known name Tate Gallery, changing from the original National Gallery of British Art.

 • 1937 – Opening of Duveen sculpture galleries funded by Lord Duveen, the first public galleries in England designed specifically to display sculptures.